#435: PyPI Security Transcript

 23:53 Right.

-23:55 And I was going to say when it comes to type of, oh, you talked about typo scouting and, and I was reminded of a, of, of an article I remember reading around DNS record bit flipping where some computers, some browsers would not properly process a given bit in a memory register for a DNS record.
+23:59 And I was reminded of a, of, of an article I remember reading around DNS record bit flipping, where some computers, some browsers would not properly process a given bit in a memory register for a DNS record.

 24:28 This is just how browsers and memory work.